Uthara-art/ReadNest_Book_Store/README.md

 ## ✨ Key Features

-- **🌓 Dark & Light Mode Themes:** Beautifully crafted color palettes (Emerald Green/Ash for light, Violet/Black for dark) that automatically save and persist your preference using `localStorage`.
+- **🌓 Dark & Light Mode Themes:** Beautifully crafted color palettes (Premium Indigo/Rose for light, Violet/Black for dark) that automatically save and persist your preference using `localStorage`.
+- **✍️ Custom Typography:** Elegant **Fruktur** font for all titles and logos, paired with the playful and friendly **Playpen Sans** for all body content and names.
 - **📱 Fully Responsive:** Fluid layouts utilizing CSS Grid & Flexbox, complete with a custom JavaScript-powered hamburger menu for mobile and tablet devices.
 - **🔍 Dynamic Book Search:** Real-time search filtering on the Books page allowing users to instantly find books by title or author.
 - **💬 Interactive Modals:** Dynamic JavaScript pop-ups ("View Details") for reading full book descriptions without navigating away from the page.
 - **📈 Animated Counters:** Smooth counting statistics on the home page powered by `IntersectionObserver`, triggering precisely when scrolled into view.
 - **✉️ Form Validation:** Client-side validation on the Contact Us page ensuring proper email formats and preventing empty submissions.
-- **✨ Premium Aesthetics:** Hover animations, smooth transitions, and high-quality UI/UX inspired by modern web standards.
+- **✨ Premium Aesthetics:** Hover animations, soft modern shadows, smooth background gradients, and high-quality UI/UX inspired by top-tier modern design trends.

 ---

 ## 🛠️ Technology Stack

 - **HTML5:** Semantic structure and accessible, SEO-friendly markup.
 - **CSS3:** Custom CSS variables, Flexbox, CSS Grid, media queries, and smooth animations.
+Google Fonts integration.
 - **JavaScript (ES6+):** Vanilla JS for DOM manipulation, event listeners, localStorage management, and intersection observers.

 ---